Table of Contents

 7. Janelle Monáe

-First and foremost, Janelle Monáe is a powerhouse.
-Her music fuses soul, funk, hip-hop, and new wave, but when you hear her voice, all you hear is Janelle.
+First and foremost, Janelle Monáe is a powerhouse and indescribable when it comes to a genre but she would be one of the great black country singers if she set her sights on it.
+Her music fuses , funk, hip-hop, and new wave, but when you hear her voice, all you hear is Janelle.
 With country being genre notable for its low range, she would be keeping most country artists on their toes with her spectacular, high notes.

 6. Santigold

-As one of the relatively unknown musicians on this list, Santigold is an underrated gem.
+As one of the relatively unknown musicians on this list, Santigold is an underrated gem who has the potential to be one of the great black country singers on the list.
 With her self-titled, debut album, “Santogold,” arriving in the early-200s, she was one of the first genre-benders before there was even a term for the innovative work that she was doing.

 5. Frank Ocean

 I know many will be shocked to see Frank Ocean on this list since when you think of him, you think urban.
-You think cool, soul, and the rhythm and blues.
-However, many of the things Frank Ocean is known for are the same things that make country music.
+You think cool, soul, and R&B. However, many of the things Frank Ocean is known for are the same things that make country music which would place him on our list of potential great black country singers.

 4. Leon Bridges

-Like Frank Ocean, Leon Bridges’ sound dances alongside country as well.
+Like Frank Ocean, Leon Bridges' sound dances alongside country as well.
 However, Leon Bridges comes before Frank Ocean on this list, since his soulful tunes sound more aligned with country.
-The New York Times has even called his third album, “Gold-Diggers Sound,” Southern soul for it’s natural sound and affirmation of his faith
+The New York Times has even called his third album, “Gold-Diggers Sound,” soul for its natural sound and affirmation of his faith.
+Southern soul could be closely aligned with black country singers which is why Leon makes our list.

 3. Dev Hynes (Blood Orange)